 Sharon: I think it's about being aware of your own individual ability to be able to influence.
 Every day I can nudge things on a little bit.
 I don't know whether I'd want to think about the matches, but there are lots of fires that I can start just by interesting conversations or sparking ideas or co-creating and working with other people who then start their own fires.

 So change can happen in the most interesting and amazing ways is the experiences that I've had.
 And I think the key thing is to start somewhere.
-There's no cookie cutter, as Alex said.
+There's no cookie-cutter, as Alex said.

 So we just need to start and then keep reviewing, iterating, tweaking.
 Change is kind of imperfect and messy, and that's what makes it exciting.
 So constantly looking at the progress that we're making allows us to keep moving forward.

 And I think that's a key thing to think about.
 I think sometimes as people professionals, we kind of put pressure on ourselves or maybe it's just people, we put pressure on ourselves to be the ones that have all of the answers.
 And I think if you go back to that kind of considerate, generous, kind of quite simple definition of kindness.
-I often find there are some amazing people in our organizations.
+I often find there are some amazing people in our organisations.
 And just by giving them a good listening to you can find and connect them with other people, be generous so that you don't own no ideas, and don't know everything.

-There are so many amazing things that could create a change within an organization if we harness the power of our people.
+There are so many amazing things that could create a change within an organisation if we harness the power of our people.
 So the more people we can engage with, get involved, can mine the wisdom of their minds and ideas, then I think the better position we are as people professionals.
 And I think that's what something that we can do if we carve out some space and time to be able to do that.

 Nina: Yes, well, I think people are very much geared towards reciprocity.
 So what you receive is what you will put out, and sometimes you won't give it to the same person you got it from, but it will spread for sure.